We are in this

 What steps has Residential Plaza taken to address elevator crowding?

-The occupancy of each elevator car has been lowered to two people per car.
+The occupancy of each elevator car has been lowered to four people per car.
 The Environmental Services Department is implementing all recommendations given by the CDC for cleaning and disinfecting the elevators.

 How are building common areas (e.g., reception, lobby, front of the elevator, offices, activity rooms, etc.) maintained to prevent Coronavirus exposure?